getsettalk/Generate-Signed-apk-in-react-native/README.md

 You can change **your_key_name** with any name you want, as well as **your_key_alias**.
 This key uses key-size 2048, instead of default 1024 for security reason.

 Thus, this command prompts you for the password of the keystore, the actual key, and the distinguished name fields for your key.
 Hence, everything should be entered manually and carefully.

+Enter your keystore password: password123

+Re-enter new password: password123

+What is your first and last name? [unknown]: Sujeet Kumar

+What is the name of your organizational unit? [unknown]: Sample Company

+What is the name of your organization? [unknown]: Sample

+What is the name of your city or Locality? [unknown]: XYZ

+What is the name of your State or Province? [unknown]: ABC

+What is the two-letter country code for this unit? [unknown]: 91